Drought support package for Victorian farmers

 Updated guidelines for the On-Farm Drought Infrastructure Grant program are now available.

-The one-on-one technical advisory program supports Victorian farmers to access advice from a technical specialist, including agronomists, veterinarians, livestock nutritionists, pasture specialists and farm business advisors.
+The Farm Advisory Service allows Victorian farmers to access a one-on-one consultation with a technical specialist, including agronomists, veterinarians, livestock nutritionists, pasture specialists and farm business advisors.
+Farmers from across the state can now apply for a second one-on-one consultation.

-This service works with farmers to help them find the best strategies for their farm businesses to manage increasingly difficult seasonal conditions right across the state.
+This service works with farmers to help them find the best strategies for their farm businesses.

 Primary Producer Support Payments – south west Victoria

-Primary Producer Support Payments will provide cashflow relief to primary producers in 11 south west local government areas and parts of West Wimmera shire that have experienced the effects of drought the longest.
+Primary Producer Support Payments have provided cashflow relief to primary producers in 12 south west local government areas, including parts of West Wimmera shire that have experienced the effects of drought the longest.

-Eligible councils will receive a lump sum payment to support primary producers equivalent to a 40% farm property rate reduction in 2025–26.
+Eligible councils have received a lump sum payment to support primary producers equivalent of up to a 40% farm property rate reduction in 2025–26.

 Councils are responsible for distributing these payments.

-Up to $1,000 is available for farmers, farm employees and contractors in 11 south west LGAs and parts of West Wimmera, delivered by the Country Women’s Association.
+Up to $1,000 is available for farmers, farm employees and contractors in 11 south west local government areas and parts of West Wimmera Shire.

-This is a fee and duty relief package of up to $6.3 million towards waivers of biosecurity duties and targeted relief from regulatory fees and charges.
+This is a duties and fees relief package of more than $10 million towards waivers of biosecurity duties and targeted relief from regulatory fees and charges.

 Agriculture Victoria is working with livestock biosecurity compensation fund advisory committee chairs, and food safety regulators Dairy Food Safety Victoria and PrimeSafe, to develop this package.